Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Data

-For every game by each focal player in the 60+0 and 180+0 time controls, we observe their current rating, the rating of their opponent, the colour of each player and the outcome of the game.
-For brevity, we focus our findings on the 1700-1900 and GM cohorts in what follows.
-The results obtained for the other cohorts, unless noted, agree with those presented below, with some of the corresponding analyses included in the supplementary materials.
+For every game by each focal player in the 60+0 and 180+0 time controls, we observe their current rating, the rating of their opponent, the colour of each player and the outcome of the game. {Importantly, we note that we are unable to obtain the uncertainty in a player's rating (known as the rating deviation), which is a key component in the Glicko-2 rating system.} For brevity, we focus our findings on the 1700-1900 and GM cohorts in what follows.
+The results obtained for the other cohorts, unless noted, agree with those presented below, with some of the corresponding analyses included in the appendix.